peterudu/battling-ships/README.md

 - Creation of 2 game boards
     - A player's guess board which is visible and for the user to input guess data.
     - A computer board which is hidden and contains 3 hidden battleships which the user intends to target.
--  Allows a single user to play against computer
+-  Allows a single user to play against the computer
 - The user can pass on input data
 - The user receives useful information regarding the game stutus, for example the turns remaining and mention of targeted ships
 - The game offers a user the option of a maximum of 10 turns in which to make a successful guess.